George Stephenson: Locomotives

 The new engines were too heavy to run on wooden rails or plate-way, and iron edge rails were in their infancy, with cast iron exhibiting excessive brittleness.
 Together with William Losh, Stephenson improved the design of cast-iron edge rails to reduce breakage; rails were briefly made by Losh, Wilson and Bell at their Walker ironworks.

 According to Rolt, Stephenson managed to solve the problem caused by the weight of the engine on the primitive rails.
 He experimented with a steam spring (to 'cushion' the weight using steam pressure acting on pistons to support the locomotive frame), but soon followed the practice of 'distributing' weight by using a number of wheels or bogies.
 For the Stockton and Darlington Railway Stephenson used wrought-iron malleable rails that he had found satisfactory, notwithstanding the financial loss he suffered by not using his own patented design.

 Hetton Railway

 Stephenson was hired to build the eight-mile (13-km) Hetton colliery railway in 1820.
 He used a combination of gravity on downward inclines and locomotives for level and upward stretches.
 This, the first railway using no animal power, opened in 1822.
 This line used a gauge of which Stephenson had used before at the Killingworth wagonway.
+Other locomotives includeThe Duke for the Kilmarnock and Troon Railway (1817–1824).